 What We Offer

-As a result of our structured programme of support and intervention, outcomes for SEN six formers were above whole school performance in 2016 with 90.5% of SEN learners achieving A*-B in all of their A Levels (school average 86%).
+As a result of our structured programme of support and intervention, outcomes for SEN sixth formers were good in 2022 with 91% of SEN learners achieving A*-B in all their A Levels

 SEND process at LAE